Siphoncloud/slate/source/index.html.md

 # Visit
 All visit endpoints are located at https://siphon-api.com/v3/visit/
 ## New Visit
-> Replace "123abcToken" & "123abcId" with your own values

 ```shell
 curl --request POST \
   --url https://siphon-api.com/v3/visit/new/ \